-In our opinion, the financial statements present fairly, in all material respects, the financial position of Aéroport de Québec inc. as at December 31, 2016 and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Aéroport de Québec inc. as at December 31, 2017 and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).

-Raymond Cholat Brant Thornton LLP
+Raymond Cholat Grant Thornton LLP

-Québec City February 23, 2017
+Québec February 22, 2018

-&lt;sup>1 CPA auditor, CA public accountancy permit no. A119912
+1 CPA auditor, CA public accountancy permit no. A119912